Remember the last time you spent hours on your mix, only to feel defeated by how muddy and weak it sounded?

 And you know what?
 I have the only thing you need to achieve that.

-EQ doesn't have to be a mystery.
-Knowing how to EQ is the single greatest skill any audio engineer has.
+EQ doesn't have to be a mystery so let me show you how to master it.
 Don't learn behind a mixing board in a badly lit live venue like I did, with trial and error and randomly twisting knobs until "something" sounded "just ok..."
+This guide will teach you everything I’ve learned since then, in a much more comfortable setting.

 "So complete that, although have purchased other great resources from other respectable sites, this really is the only one that I need, if I had to choose one.
 Secondly, while videos are very helpful, I can reference your books quickly while mixing.
 This may sound tedious, but I printed your EQ/mixing ebooks and had them bound.
 I don't like clutter and can't have training stuff all over the place.
 The EQ and mixingbooks are on top of my Yamaha HS7's and thats it; nothing else.
 The books are jammed with USEFUL stuff; hands on real mixing pointers...This hobby became so frustrating that I almost quit until I discovered some of the home studio training and now, your e-books which are my reference books.
 I'll stay tuned for any more products from you.
 Buying a bunch of gear is ridiculous, ( as I've learned from experience), without first investing in becoming an engineer."